Nephrectomy

 Effectiveness and Evidence

-Clinical studies show that early-stage renal cell carcinoma patients undergoing radical nephrectomy have a 5-year survival rate of 70-90%.
+Clinical studies indicate that early-stage renal cell carcinoma patients undergoing radical nephrectomy have a 5-year survival rate of 70-90%.
 Partial nephrectomy can preserve renal function, especially in patients with a healthy contralateral kidney, with long-term survival comparable to total removal.

 Alternatives